 Ensure that there are taps near container planted plants and seed beds or maybe install a drip feeder system for easy watering.

 It's a good idea to have quick and easy access to a toilet

-A few more mobility tips for disabled and elderly people working with a disability or from a wheelchair.
+A summary of my gardening tips for disabled and elderly people working with a disability or from a wheelchair.

 If you can't bend easily, raised beds and container growing makes digging and weeding easier.

 Having plenty of seats in shady areas where you can sit and ponder and get your breath back whilst digging and weeding.

 Large lawns with many curves take a lot of maintenance.
 Not for me, but artificial grass needs almost zero caring for.
 Dividing up the area into workable flower or vegetable beds is a better solution, as is paving, or even letting the lawn go wild and laying paved paths through it if you use a wheelchair, a walking stick or walking aid.
 Walking through a wild lawnis one of life's treats.
 Much more interesting than those chemically green lawns you can see over the fence!
 The grand children love exploring and rolling around in it as well.
 More on the wildflower lawn page